 A decade of immense change began at the Clark in 1960.
-Francine Clark died in April, four years after her husband, and the museum gained a significant additional endowment that enabled it to consider both new acquisitions and special programmatic initiatives in the coming years.
-Moreover, the Clark Professorship was established at Williams College
+Francine Clark died in April, four years after her husband, and the museum received a significant additional endowment that enabled new acquisitions and special programmatic initiatives in the coming years.
+Additionally, the Clark Professorship was established at Williams College

 .
-The professorship attracted art historians with high levels of expertise, many of whom would prove of valuable assistance to the Clark, such as the noted Italian paintings and sculpture expert John Pope-Hennessy.
-Meanwhile, J. Phinney Baxter, former Williams College president; John E. Sawyer, president of Williams and a Clark trustee; Talcott Banks, future Clark board chair; and Dr. William Milliken, a leader among American museum directors, helped the Institute find its direction and take the first major step toward establishing itself as not only a museum, but also a center for research and academic programming.
-With the support, encouragement, and prompting of this group, the Institute enlarged its educational and research focus, embraced the academic mission of the Clark’s 1950 charter, and decided to establish a graduate program
+The professorship attracted art historians with high levels of expertise to the Clark, such as the noted Italian paintings and sculpture expert John Pope-Hennessy.
+Meanwhile, J. Phinney Baxter, former Williams College president; John E. Sawyer, president of Williams and a Clark trustee; Talcott Banks, future Clark board chair; and Dr. William Milliken, a leader among American museum directors, helped the Clark find direction and take its first major step toward establishing a center for research and academic programming.
+With this support, the Clark enlarged its educational and research focus, embraced the academic mission of the Clark’s 1950 charter, and established a graduate program

-Noted art historian George Heard Hamilton joined the Clark in June 1966 as director of the Institute and also as head of the future graduate program.
-He quickly instigated a change in the restrictive lending policy, allowing the Clark freedom in its exchanges with other institutions.
+Noted art historian George Heard Hamilton joined the Clark in June 1966 as director and head of the future graduate program.
+He quickly instigated change in the restrictive lending policy, allowing the Clark freedom in its exchanges with other institutions.

 The Williamstown Regional Art Conservation Laboratory, now known as the Williamstown Art Conservation Center

 , was founded on the Clark’s campus in 1977.
 This nonprofit organization is dedicated to conservation and other issues of collection care.
 That same year, David S. Brooke became director of the Clark.
 In 1978 the Clark founded its membership